How to Cut Your Dog’s Nails the Right Way

 Nailed It has become so much more than a course on nail care for dogs.
 It’s a wonderful community and a testament to the fact that when we know better, we do better.
 The days of causing dogs unnecessary pain and fear are coming to an end, and though some will leave kicking and screaming, the numbers of us determined to do better will continue to grow and dogs will be better for it- and I am willing to bet, so will we.

-My course in cutting dogs nails is available for 25% for followers of Your Pit Bull and You and those who read this blog.
-The discount code is YPBY2018.
+For a short time my course on cutting dogs nails is available for 30% for followers of Your Pit Bull and You and those who read this blog.
+The discount code is YPBY2019.
 Hope to see you there!

 And stay tuned!
 We’ve got more courses coming- including ones on separation anxiety, jumping and dental care!